Blog

 ASIN

-Amazon is a common target for bad actors, as up to 90% of consumers price-check a product there[3].
+Amazon is a common target for bad actors, as up to 90% of consumers use it to price-check products[6].
 The ASIN (Amazon Standard Identification Number) is the unique offer identifier on Amazon for each individual product.
 Amazon requires brands to share ASINs with other sellers of the same product.
 But these sellers are not required to prove that their versions are legitimate.

 To add further complexity, bad actors may create duplicate ASINs that directly compete with official ASINs — you’ll likely have less visibility of activity on these listings.
 Given that Amazon’s algorithms put top-selling and ‘best-value’ products first, these duplicate ASINs will usually undercut the prices featured on your official listings.